-In October 2024, the Financial Conduct Authority (FCA) announced an accelerated review of consolidation practices within regulated firms.
-The review will focus on the regulatory capital structures of entities involved in mergers and acquisitions.
+In October 2024, the Financial Conduct Authority (FCA) announced an accelerated review of consolidation practices within regulated firms, focusing on the regulatory capital structures of entities involved in mergers and acquisitions.
 This initiative aims to ensure that firms maintain robust financial foundations, especially during ownership transitions.